Language Production Research

 Moving on to implications, if our results support our hypothesis, we would have a better understanding of how our environments and our expectations can affect sentence planning and fluency; our experiences shape how well we can communicate a message and when that’s likely.
 Our study could also contribute to natural language models that simulate how speakers produce sentences in dynamic, realistic environments.
 In a clinical setting, understanding how people utilize semantic cues can have influence language learning, speech therapy, and different communication strategies.

 This project is still currently ongoing, and has no conclusion or final deliverables to present yet.
+I am no longer involved in this project after graduating, but my lab is continuing my work.
 However, if you are interested in more details, please don't hesitate to email me at amberjiang2002@gmail.com.
 I would love to chat about specifics!

 Thank you for reading!